JiguangLi/Blaze_Function/README.md

 <br>
 ## Usage:
 <br>
-1. An Example to run AFS.py:
+### An Example to run AFS.py:
 <pre>
   <code>
 # load essential packages, make sure you have downloaded the repository
 import pandas as pd
 from AFS import *
 # read the input csv file as a pandas dataframe,
-# ExampleSpectrum.csv should two columns: wavelength and intensity
+# ExampleSpectrum.csv has two columns: wavelength and intensity
-data= pd.read_csv('ExampleSpectrum.csv', sep=',')
+data= pd.read_csv('ExampleSpectrum.csv', sep=','
 # run the AFS algorithm where result, a one-dimensional vector, contains the blaze removed spectrum
 result= AFS(data,0.95,0.25)
 # if you want to output the result as a CSV file in your working directory, you can do the following:
 # result1.csv contains two columns: wavelength and the blaze removed spectrum
 x=data["wv"].values